 The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on radiofrequency ablation of varicose veins.

-NICE has published a clinical guideline on Varicose veins in the legs (NICE clinical guideline 168, 2013)
+NICE has published a clinical guideline on varicose veins in the legs (NICE guideline CG168, 2013).

 Symptomatic venous insufficiency is common, affecting 1-15% of adult men and 20-25% of adult women.
 Saphenous vein insufficiency is the most common form of venous insufficiency in patients presenting with symptoms, which include pain, oedema, fatigue, varicose veins and venous ulcers.